Useful Information on

 With a highly respected international reputation and recognized by both the IMF and OECD, the Island’s well-regulated business infrastructure ensures that you will have peace of mind when you move to Jersey.

-Today, Jersey enjoys unspoilt beaches, clean and pure sea air, and beautiful countryside.
-It is conveniently close to international business centers, but far enough away to enjoy a relaxed lifestyle in a tranquil and secure location and a good climate.
+It is conveniently close to international business centres, but far enough away to enjoy a relaxed lifestyle in a tranquil and secure location and a good climate.
 Moving to Jersey offers a pace of life that gives you and your family space to thrive.

 The luxury property market varies from contemporary houses and apartments overlooking the stunning bays all around the island to large granite stone farmhouses and historic manor houses set in acres of land, so you will be able to live comfortably in a style that suits you.